swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ##### After the Discussion Session
 - Archive the Etherpad by clicking on the star in the top right corner.
 - Fill out the [host questionnaire](https://forms.gle/N74pFuGkRLawpCHh7)
     - Note: Please copy the list of attendees (including all attendees but removing no-shows) and paste it into question 7 of the questionnaire.
     - This questionnaire will automatically send an email to the Instructor Development Committee Co-Chairs and to checkout@carpentries.org.
 - Clear the information from your session (date/time, attendees, notes) from the Etherpad.
 - (Optional) write a [blog post](https://docs.carpentries.org/topic_folders/communications/submit_blog_post.html#how-to-contribute-a-blog-post-to-the-carpentries-blog) about interesting points that came up in discussion.

 ### Discussion Session FAQ

 The content below comes from [this blog post](https://carpentries.org/blog/2019/05/community-discussions-primer/).

-##### What if I'm hosting a discussion and there are no pre/post workshop debriefs?
+##### What if I am hosting a discussion and there are no pre/post workshop debriefs?

 You could start by introducing the session and what it should be about.
 You could also give some feedback on your own experience in previous workshops and/or upcoming workshops that you are a part of.